 The approved researchers may be able to participate as a member of the Calibration/Validation and Science Team (CVST) to be established by JAXA, so that sufficient results may be obtained during the initial Cal/Val phase scheduled within the first six months after the launch.

 Proposals that plan to share the information of your calibration equipment, ground sites, products, or analysis tools will be preferentially accepted.
-Approximately 30 proposals will expect to approve as maximum.

 Expected research themes on "Cal/Val" are as follows: